-The big question here is between steaming and boiling which one is at a higher temperature.
+The big question here is between boiling and steaming which one is at a higher temperature.
 To know this we need to understand what steaming really is.

 Steaming is when we continuously boil water until it turns to vapor.
 It is when the particles of water gather enough heat energy to escape into the atmosphere.

 This implies that the higher the heat energy the faster the vegetable burns and not the higher the temperature.
-Steaming is done with a steaming basket/pot and a covering at the top to seal the flavor from escaping which can also retains up to 9%-15% of nutrients.
+Steaming is done with a steaming basket/pot and a covering at the top to seal the flavor from escaping which can also retains up to 9%-15% of vitamin and minerals.

 Heating a vegetable does not only affect the nutrients but cause changes of flavor and texture in vegetables.
 Certain food ingredients have general characteristics when they are heated – Here we have the same foods exposed to different cooking methods.
 Boiled green vegetables become dull in color and tend to retain fewer flavors when leaching occurs.